reactioncommerce/reaction-docs/developer/styleguide.md

 - Add spaces around brackets

 - 120 character line-length

-- `import`s should be listed in this order:
+- `import`s should be listed in this order, as enforced by ESLint:
-  1. React npm packages (`React`, `prop-types`)
+  1. Built-in: Built-in Node modules,
-  2. Other npm packages
+  2. External: External npm modules, React packages, Meteor core, Meteor Atmosphere packages
-  3. Meteor core packages
-  4. Meteor (Atmosphere) packages
-  5. Local app files
+  3. Internal: Internal Reaction modules
+  4. Parent: Modules from a parent directory
+  5. Sibling: Modules from the same or sibling directories
+  6. Index: Index of the current directory

 Other Reaction-specific rules are checked using various linting libraries.
 Find all the rules in the code: